Don’t Eat the Brown Acid… Or Anything Else Brown

-For me, that allure is simple: Rarely open museums.
-Many town fairs have them from Orange to Durham to Berlin to yes, Woodstock.
+For me, the allure of these things is simple: Rarely open museums.
+Several town fairs have them from Orange to Durham to Berlin to yes, Woodstock.
 And really, since I now have two little boys and a wife who happens to love fried fair food, there’s no reason not to go and have a good time.

-Woodstock is one of Connecticut’s older fairs and the history page on the fair’s website is impressive to say the least.
-2012 was the 152nd year of the fair.
+Woodstock’s is one of Connecticut’s older fairs and 2012 was the 152nd year of the fair.
 That’s a lot of fairs over a lot of years.

-I just read most of the history and enjoyed was a recalling of something from the first official fair year of of 1859: “…that first year that the pens for the livestock were made of rails and slabs tied together with old discarded telegraph wire.
+…that first year that the pens for the livestock were made of rails and slabs tied together with old discarded telegraph wire.
 Everyone was climbing to the top of the pens to see the cattle and began to stir them up with whatever they had in hand, be it a cane, umbrella or whip.
 You can imagine what happened as a result of this agitation of these hungry, tired animals.
 Two bulls charged the barricade and carried the pens that enclosed them along with the people on them.
 Excited spectators, men, women and children were all mixed up with cattle, horses, sheep and swine.
-Despite this episode the Fair was declared a success.”
+Despite this episode the Fair was declared a success.

 We poked around the typical fair stuff, all the while making our way back to the Brunn Barn Museum complex.
 As we neared, we began to appreciate the rather huge and impressive tractor collection.

 Not just tractors, but old steam engines and such, row after row after row.
-As we approached Brunn Barn – and the museum proper, I was sidetracked by things like old chainsaws and:
+As we approached Brunn Barn – and the museum proper, I was sidetracked by things like old chainsaws and old lawnmowers:

 My favorite part of that thing is that by the looks of it, it had been recently used.
 Like, the guy cut the grass on the way over to its designated display area.
 Anyway, while Damian and Calvin enjoyed the loud splurting steam engines, I checked out the historic silo.